GhostEntity12/ghostentity12.github.io/projects/good-hex.md

   - Josh Hehir
   - Matt Kennedy
   - Maziz Rahman
+  - Jordan Moore
 website: http://patrax.built.games
 twitter: https://twitter.com/teampatrax
 ---

 Good Hex is Hard to Find was developed as a capstone project by a Swinburne University of Technology student team, and was exhibited at PAX Australia 2022 at the Swinburne booth.
-The project was in development between March and late October 2023.
+The project was in development between March and late October 2022.

 ### About Good Hex is Hard to Find
 In Good Hex is Hard to Find, the player commands an group of rats, co-ordinating them to attempt to resurrect their witch owner.
 The player assigns rats to do tasks which include planting seeds, gathering potion ingredients and moving levers.